gophergala2016/kool_monkey/README.md

 The project started in the [Gopher Gala](http://www.gophergala.com/) 2016 (22-24 of January) based on particular needs of the participants.

+We are currently doing the management on the project in [trello](https://trello.com/b/zNxSafya), so feel free to check it out and see what we have done and what we are planning to do.

 ## License

 GPLv3